mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 For more information, refer to the [readme](https://github.com/mojaloop/license-scanner) in the license-scanner repository.

-## Blacklisting and Whitelisting
+## Blocking and Allowing Licenses

-The license-scanner works by blacklisting unwanted licenses, and whitelisting packages which have been manually audited, and we are comfortable with using.
+The license-scanner works by blocklisting unwanted licenses, and allowlisting packages which have been manually audited, and we are comfortable with using.

 In the [`config.toml`](https://github.com/mojaloop/license-scanner/blob/master/config.toml) file, we configure two arrays of strings.

-__Adding a new License identifier to the blacklist:__
+__Adding a new License identifier to the blocklist:__

 Edit `config.tml`, and add the license string into the `failList` array:
 ```toml